-Programme : B.Sc Mathematics
+Programme : B.Sc Mathematics Subject Code :

-Semester : V
+Semester : III No of hours : 4

-Part III : Major Based Elective I
+Part III : Major Based Elective I No of credits : 4

 Title of the Paper: FLUID DYNAMICS

 - 1. To know the knowledge about fluid particles in steady and unsteady compressible and incompressible flows. - 2.
 To provide the basic knowledge of two and three dimensional potential flows. - 3.
 To apply the viscous flow in some real life situations.